 Diving Trips and Pleasure Cruises

-of the two.
+combinations of the two.
 Choosing the right package is vital.
-In addition, find out what the cruise operator provides; will you
+In addition, find out what the cruise operator

-plenty of different small cruises available, from half-an-hour underwater
+tours, there are plenty of different small cruises available, from

-power, covered aft deck, comfortable change cabins, spacious saloon, dinghy’s and snorkelling gear.
-The cruiser was
+aft deck, comfortable change cabins, spacious saloon, dinghy’s and snorkelling gear.
+The cruiser was previously

 mother ship to the Sydney to Hobart yacht race, can carry 50 day passengers and is now called “Vanuatu’s Lady of the Sea”.